River & Stream Water Quality Monitoring

 For questions concerning water testing, water quality, and the Environmental Management Division, contact the Environmental Manager at (229) 259-3592

-Listed below are tabs for the current river and stream biological monitoring results being performed and the tab for required real-time USGS Permanent River Water Quality Monitoring Station located on Withlacoochee River.
+Listed below is the link for the real-time USGS Permanent River Water Quality Monitoring Station located on the Withlacoochee River at Highway 84.

 1016 Myrtle Street